 From the Highest is more than your average beat tape.
 These are thoughtful, well-crafted songs, carefully constructed with solid progressions in each instrumental, inhabited by a diverse slate of guest rappers, singers and musicians that all bring a distinct sense of style and culture to the project.
 From the placement of each guest to the overall mixing of the album, From the Highest is not just a formidable release, but truly a complete body of work – a mark of a producer that puts his heart and soul into each and every beat.

-I recently had the chance to talk with ReFlex about the release of his long awaited album.
-We spoke about our favorite tracks from the new project, how he started out making beats, his favorite current artists and more.
-Read our full conversation below.
+Riffs & Rhymes Editor recently spoke with ReFlex the Architext about the release of his long-awaited album.
+They talked about their favorite tracks from the new project, how ReFlex started making beats, his go-to current artists and more.
+Read their full conversation below.

 This is your official debut album as a producer, but it sounds like you’ve been making beats for quite a while.
 How did you first start out producing tracks?